-If you need a weight-loss the Strict LCHF diet is preferable.
-My lifestyle is more liberal, and a lot of my recipes allows carbohydrates to exceed the 20 grammes a day.
-If you and your family are following the LCHF lifestyle, one of you can have the Strict LCHF while the other follow a more liberal diet.
+The Strict LCHF diet is preferable if you must loose weight.
+My lifestyle is more liberal, and a lot of my recipes allows carbs to exceed 20 grammes a day, which is the maximum if you are on the Strict LCHF.
+If your family all are following the LCHF lifestyle, one of you can have the Strict version while others follow a more liberal diet.

-Basic meals can be composed as Strict LCHF band you simply add sides and dips, which are for the one, whose weight is normal.
-When you starting the Strict LCHF diet, you should expect two weeks for your body to adapt to the new fuel.
+Basic meals can be composed as Strict LCHF, and you simply add sides and dips for those who are not counting carbs.
+When you start the Strict LCHF diet, you should expect two weeks for your body to adapt to the new fuel.

-Ensure your fat intake to be 75% of your meals and be aware that your protein intake will not be too large.
-Keep your protein intake moderate such as maximum a 100 grammes meat a day.
+Ensure your fat intake is 75% of your meals and be aware that your protein intake will not be too large.
+Keep your protein intake moderate such as maximum a 120 grammes meat a day.
 A high intake of protein will lower the effect of your ketosis.

-In fact you are teaching your body to eat it’s own fat.
+In fact you are teaching your body to eat its own fat.
 At the same time, the ketone production often has the side effect as being appetite suppressant.
 Anyway, I recommend the more liberal LCHF lifestyle on the long run, as diets generally are not my cup of tea, and because many people react to this as to any other diet; after a period they fall back and start eating the wrong thing and feel bad about it.
-This is at the end of the day another lifestyle.
+This is about changing lifestyle.

 What is a Strict LCHF diet?

-If you decide to lose a lot of weight or if you have specific chronic disorders, I recommend that you contact your doctor before starting a diet respectively gather information about the LCHF diet.
+If you decide to loose weight or if you have specific chronic disorders, I recommend that you contact your doctor before starting a diet respectively gather more information about the LCHF diet.

 On a Strict LCHF diet you ought to measure your level of ketones, which you can do at home.
 Blood ketones are best measured in the morning before you have your breakfast.
 The way to measure this is one needle prick typically at your finger tip, and in a few seconds you can see your blood ketone level using the right test strips.
 This is how to interpret the result (source www.dietdoctor.com)